xrdocs/design/_blogs/2018-10-09-simpler-segment-routing-with-nso-and-ios-xr.md

 As you can see, both routers in the ```sr``` service named ```Denver```  will use the same IGP instance name, the same loopback and the same SRGB because the service calls the ```sr-infrastructure``` (“use-sr-infrastructure”).
 In addition, the prefix SID will be auto-assigned for both routers (“auto-assign-prefix-sid”).
 Once committed, this service will roll out SR in a consistent way across the routers in the Denver region.

 Another optimization occurred to me while configuring Transport Independent-Loop Free Alternative (TI-LFA).
 In ISIS, TI-LFA has to be configured on individual interfaces under the IGP.
 Well, guess who forgot to enable it on a couple interfaces and spent an embarrassing amount of time troubleshooting the network?
 Yep.
 So I asked my NSO buddy if NSO could automatically apply the TI-LFA config to all the interfaces already configured under the IGP.
-And while you’re at it, please use all the instance-name I defined in ```sr-infrastructure``` (because, surprise, “isis instance-name Core” is in fact completely distinct from “isis instance-name core” on a router).
+And while you’re at it, please usethe instance-name I defined in ```sr-infrastructure``` (because, surprise, “isis instance-name Core” is in fact completely distinct from “isis instance-name core” from a router's perspective).
 That’s how we ended up with this [service for TI-LFA enablement](https://github.com/NSO-developer/nso-xr-segmentrouting/tree/develop/packages/ti-lfa):

 ```
 services ti-lfa Denver-LFA